2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 ##### Multiparadigm Languages

-Many programming languages tend to "melt together" many programming paradygms, allowing (for instance) for functional style programming in imperative languages.
+Many programming languages tend to "meld together" many programming paradygms, allowing (for instance) for functional style programming in imperative languages.

 This means that functions can be bound to variables and passed around as any other object, they can be composed to reach the result if the programmer decides to do so (for instance for readability).